FluxML/Flux.jl/docs/src/gpu.md

 For example, we can use `CUDA` (with the `cu` converter) to run our [basic example](models/basics.md) on an NVIDIA GPU.

-(Note that you need to have CUDA available to use CUDA – please see the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) instructions for more details.)
+(Note that you need to have CUDA available to use CUDA.CuArray – please see the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) instructions for more details.)

 ```julia
 using CUDA